joseph-flinn/site/frontend/posts/engineering-portfolio-management-part2.md

 Features are built and rolled out and then A/B tested.
 If the user likes a new feature, "Great!
 Let's keep it".
 If they don't, it may get removed (or sometimes it will be left in the product since there is another feature that is a higher priority than removing the unwanted one).
-A/B testing is useful for low cost changes (button color changes, etc), but with significant changes, a lot more planning and validation is needed.
+A/B testing is useful for low-cost changes (button color changes, etc), but with significant changes, a lot more planning and validation is needed.

 Failing fast needs to get back to failing early in the TRL levels rather than in TRL 9 after the technology has been fully implemented and deployed to production.
 While learning after the fact is valuable, it is better to learn prior to the significant financial investment in TRL 7-9.
-The gate review system that will be discussed in [Part 4]() will provide a process to fail fast in a reliable way.
+The gate review system that will be discussed in [Part 4](/posts/engineering-portfolio-management-part4) will provide a process to fail fast in a reliable way.

 ---